pudly/schmopera-hugo/content/articles/domingo.md

 This stuff is happening in every industry, I know this.
 But opera does feel particularly fertile for grossness; it's generally slow to change with the times, and opera has a particularly rigid hierarchy, so clean-cut it's almost quaint.
 It's a competitive field, and some of the industry's most coveted, important career opportunities are still controlled by the likes of Levine and Domingo.
 Singers who want to impress know the deal: be a dream to work with, and don't be so ungrateful as to swat away an unwanted advance from the guy who can get you your next job.

 Yeah, some of this shit happened three decades ago, when people - men, really - were mostly fine with creepiness.
 But that's where I throw up my hands.
 What do we do with all this information?
+Do we boycott the schools and training programs that housed this behaviour?
 Do Domingo's operatic realms - LA Opera, Washington National Opera, the Operalia competition - become stained and less valued?
 And do the artists who work there fall along with the institutions?

-Or do we just file the facts away in our heads, a slow-but-steady confirmation that, for all its taking of itself _very_ seriously, opera is simply another seedy branch of show business.
+Or do we just file the facts away in our heads, and accept the slow-but-steady confirmation that, for all its taking of itself _very_ seriously, opera is simply another seedy branch of show business?

 I thought that after I wrote all of this I'd have some conclusion to draw.
 I don't have one; I'm just angry.
 These offenders have egos that are out of control, inflated and deified by the industry and its love of legacy.